 13. Bronx Zoo

 A former movie and TV studio houses a unique treat, a museum devoted to the development of moving pictures from flip books to the digital age.
-Parents often are as intrigued as the kids at the chance to see exhibits that tell of the development of film and television cameras, projectors, television sets, and sound recording equipment.
+Parents often are as intrigued as the kids at the chance to see exhibits that tell of the development of film and television cameras, projectors, television sets, video games, and sound recording equipment.
 Visitors can play vintage arcade and console games and have a variety of interactive experiences like recording a sequence of still photos that can be printed to make a flipbook or creating stop-motion animation that can be saved and emailed to friends.
 You can dub your voice over dialogue from a film or add sound effects and music.
 A simulated TV control room is the chance to watch the director call for varying shots to cover a baseball game.
 Clips from some of the earliest films are displayed and modern films are shown at the museum’s theater.
+The newest major permanent exhibit features Jim Henson, creator of the Muppets.
+More than 300 exhibits include storyboards, film and TV clips, costumes and 47 puppets, including favorites like Kermit, Miss Piggy, Big Bird and Elmo.
+Kids can even have a try at being a puppeteer.
 The subway ride from Manhattan is about half an hour.
 Not recommended for toddlers but highly recommended for older children.

 Children ages 8 to 13 are invited to become history detectives learning about early life in New York through a series of engaging exhibits.
 Turn a dial to see photos of a street as it was 100 years ago and as it looks today, put your face into a cut-out of George Washington and imagine your own inauguration speech, practice making a cross-stitch like early New Yorkers who had to sew their own clothes, meet the young newsboys who went on strike against the city’s biggest dailies—and won!
 The library areas is a place to rest, play interactive games, see early children’s books and find current books about the city.
 The museum offers programs to entertain tykes while older siblings explore.
 Storytime for ages 4 to 6 is at 11:30 am on Sunday and Songs and Stories for Little New-Yorkers age 3 to 5 takes place on Tuesday and Friday at 3:30 pm.
 Pay what you wish every Friday 6-8 pm.